Boston-bound flight aborts takeoff at Reagan National to avoid runway collision

 April close call at Reagan National

-The FAA is already looking at a close call at Reagan National in April involving a Southwest Airlines jet and another Boston-bound JetBlue flight.
+The FAA is already looking at a close call at Reagan National in April that involved a Southwest Airlines jetliner and a JetBlue Boston-bound flight.